taylus/reddit-block-user/README.md

 ## Caveats

 * [Reddit Enhancement Suite](https://redditenhancementsuite.com/) allows you to block people, but this doesn't carry over to mobile.
-* The official Reddit mobile app allows you to block people, but I don't use it.
+* The official mobile app allows you to block people, but I don't use it.
 * You can block someone by reporting their posts.
 But that creates more work for mods, and doesn't work in the (otherwise great) [app I use on iOS](http://getnarwhal.com/), so I wrote this.

 ## Blocking users using the reddit API